CS490-team/Boiler-Math/README.md

 * User can create a new account
 * User can login
-* User can view a feed of photos
+* User can view an exam
 * User can post a new comment to exams
-* User can like a exam
+* User can like an exam
-* User can download a exam
+* User can download an exam

 **Optional Nice-to-have Stories**

-* [fill in your required user stories here]
-* ...
+* User can upload an exam
+* User can share an exam
+* User can review the exams that they liked
+* User can search for a specific exam
+* User can follow other users
+* User can view others' collection

 ### 2. Screen Archetypes

-* [list first screen here]
-   * [list associated required story here]
+* Login Screen
+   * User can log into their account
+* Registration Screen
+   * User can sign up a new account
-   * ...
+* Stream
-* [list second screen here]
-   * [list associated required story here]
+   * User can view an exam
+   * User can like an exam
+   * User can download an exam
+   * User can comment an exam
-   * ...
+* Profile
-Login / Register - User signs up or logs into their account Stream - User can scroll through important resources in a list Detail - User can view the specifics of a particular resource Creation - User can create a new resource
-Profile - User can view their identity and stats Settings - User can configure app options
+   * User can view their identity and stats
+* Settings
+   * User can configure app options

 ### 3. Navigation